Stitches or Sutures: Wound Closure Today and in History

 Guiding Light into Deep Tissues

 A potential problem with creating laser sutures is that the light doesn't penetrate deeply into tissues.
 This has limited the use of lasers in closing wounds.
-Recently, however, a group of researchers reported that they had created a bioabsorbable, comb-shaped waveguide that sends light into deep wounds.
+One group of researchers has reported that they've created a bioabsorbable, comb-shaped waveguide that sends light into deep wounds.
 A bioabsorbable device gradually breaks down in the body, so it doesn't need to be removed once it's done its job.

 The scientists found that when their device was used, light was able to travel ten times deeper into pig skin than it could in regular photochemical tissue bonding.
 Furthermore, the light was able to seal the wound throughout the thickness of the tissue.

 Lasers and a Protein Glue for Closing Wounds

 Researchers at Arizona State University have created a "glue" that improves the effect of laser treatment on wounds.
 This improvement may be important in sensitive areas of the body, such as the intestine.
 Waves of muscle movement travel through the wall of the intestine to push food along its journey.
 The movement of muscle and food puts pressure on the intestinal wall.

 There has been some concern that although lasers seal wounds rapidly, the seal might sometimes be weak, which could be serious in the intestine.
 Holes in the intestinal wall would allow food, enzymes, and bacteria to enter the abdominal cavity.
 This could cause a potentially life-threatening infection and dangerous inflammation.